Farzan-I/Farzan-CV/README.md

 * By using the [Rubber duck technique](https://rubberduckdebugging.com/), I say a problem out loud to find the root of the issue and break it down.
 This allows me to feel more confident to tackle the unknown and led me to learning the MERN stack in a week to create the final project of my [Makers course](#projects)
 * For our [Acebook project](https://github.com/Farzan-I/acebook), I learnt Node.js, Handlebars and Express independently in a week and used it to build a fully-functioning [Facebook mock website](https://lacebook.herokuapp.com/)
 * I solely built the website for my previous employer in a week ([Cultural Signatures](#cultural-signatures-mar-2020-to-nov-2020)) with no prior coding knowledge.
 This was done through various avenues such as [Codecademy](https://www.codecademy.com/) and [W3 Schools](https://www.w3schools.com/) to show me the basics.
 Looking back, I can vastly improve every aspect of the website comfortably having learnt more skills and technological tools at Makers
+* (JUST ADDED) At [Makers](#makers-academy-mar-2022-to-jul-2022), we were encouraged to adopt an active learning approach to the curriculum.
+One way I saw a great opportunity to embrace this was to use pair programming and mobbing on various tasks such as afternoon side projects and [group projects](#projects).
+This allowed a refined way to approach the tasks and more intense, focused work to be carried out in a shorter amount of time, which resulted in higher quality projects to be completed

 <!-- ### Shrewd negotiater
 In my role at [AXM London](#axm-london-property-services-dec-2017-to-nov-2018), I negotiated deals that had the tenant, landlord and my company's interests at heart.
 This was done by assessing the situation from all perspectives, judging which needs have to be fulfilled and which could be compromised.